dyphire/mpv-scripts/README.md

 00:12:18.041                : en:Faceless
 ```

-This script also supports marks and creates external chapter files(It can also be used to export the existing chapter information of the playing file).
+This script also supports marks and creates external chapter files(It can also be used to export the existing chapter information of the playback file).
 Usage：

 Customize the following keybinds in your `input.conf`.